swatisjadhav/SQL-30DaysChallenge/README.md

 # SQL-30DaysChallenge
-This repository will have all the practice sql queries from leetcode
+Hello Everyone, This repository have all leetcode challenges to master sql.